obistos/ng-clients-admin/README.md

 2. Execute "ng serve" on the one
 3. Execute "npm run json:server" on the other
 4. Alternatively execute both commands under one window "npm run json:server && ng serve"
-5. For tests, execute "npm run test"
+5. For tests, execute "ng test"